MedadRufus/Hacker-Earth-Machine-Learning-Competitions/README.md

 # Hacker-Earth-competition
 This respository contains code for a number of machine learning competitions organised by HackerEarth in 2017.
 Most of the competitions are classifcation problems with a relatively small number of features(under 10 features).
 The primary algorhithm for predictions is XGboost.
 It returns very reliable results.
+Data handling is done with Pandas and some data processing is done with Scikit-Learn